LexxLuey/motivation-lab/README.md

+# BREAD AND BUTTER MASTERY According to ChatGPT.

-Based on your background and the technical environment at the Zenlyt AI/ML lab, here is a list of technical and mental skills that would help you thrive and maintain consistency in rapid MVP development for AI/ML applications in e-commerce:
+## A list of technical and mental skills that would help you thrive and maintain consistency in rapid MVP development for AI/ML applications in e-commerce:

 ### Technical Skills